Why Study Russian?

 Russian is the first language of approximately 150 million people and has long served as a lingua franca for millions more in the countries of the former Soviet Union and Eastern Europe, as well as Central Asia.
 Here a just a few of the many reasons to study Russian.

-Russia's re-entry into the world economic system has opened up an enormous and largely unexploited market for western goods and services.
-Russia possesses a well-educated work force and vast natural resources; given these conditions, business opportunities in the region can only increase over time.
-A large number of U.S. companies have already established business relationships with Russia, and western European firms are even more actively investing in the region.
+Russia possesses a well-educated work force and vast natural resources.
+A large number of U.S. companies have well-established business relationships with Russia, and western European firms are even more actively investing in the region.

 - Government, politics, and international relations